csiro-robotics/syropod_highlevel_controller/README.md

 [![Version](https://img.shields.io/badge/Current%20version-0.5.11-orange "Version")]() [![License](
 https://img.shields.io/badge/License-BSD%2FMIT-blue "License")](https://github.com/csiro-robotics/syropod_highlevel_controller/blob/feature/update_readme/LICENSE)

 Syropod High-level Controller (SHC) is a versatile controller capable of generating body poses and gaits for quasi-static multilegged robots.
+This ROS package implemented in C++ can be easily deployed on legged robots with different sensor, leg and joint configurations.
+SHC is designed to generate foot tip trajectories for a given gait sequence, step clearance, step frequency and input body velocity.
+Input sensors such as IMU and joint effort feedback can be utilised by the controller to provide robust trajectories even in inclined and uneven terrain.
+SHC was developed at CSIRO’s Robotics and Autonomous Systems Group to support its ongoing legged robot locomotion research.
+It is now being released as an open-sourced package, along with tutorials, for the benefit of the wider community as OpenSHC.
+The banner image and the video clip below shows a number of CSIRO's legged robots running SHC.

 <p align="center">
 <a href="https://research.csiro.au/robotics/our-work/research-areas/legged-robots/"><img alt="Gizmo Wizmo Zero" align="center" width="500" src="https://i.imgur.com/HCrmRDS.gif"/></a>